SeydaBA/Fusion/README.md

 A single-number **power readout** (the median band half-height) reports how demanding the data are.
-If the defensible `ε` falls below it, the gate declines to borrow and the estimator collapses to the trial-only AIPW — no coverage is bought that wasn't earned.
+If the defensible `ε` falls below it, the gate declines to borrow and the estimator collapses to the trial-only AIPW, no coverage is bought that wasn't earned.

 ## Repository contents